NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-1-introduction-to-udtools-and-the-nyc-digital-twin/index.md

 * Parts of this had been automated but parts had not
 * In particular, retrieval of latest-available spatial data defining tax lots, surrounding buildings, street widths and other critical elements remained a manual process
 * NYC Digital Twin is a 3d-enabled, fully automated spatial database that can be consumed by different software
-* It lives, as people say, "in the cloud"
+* It lives "in the cloud"
 * Collects multiple Open Data layers in the same place
 * Data from DCP, DOITT, Parks, DOT and others
 * Provides the basis for a more nuanced spatial understanding of zoning